 A portion of the Bartlett Cove Public Use Dock provides flat, paved access to a viewing platform complete with interpretive panels.
 This is a nice spot to view the water and distant mountains.
 Wildlife can also be seen in this area.
 Continuing to the main dock may be an option, however the ramp varies in steepness with the tides.
 At high tide, the ramp may offer a gradual 3% slope.
 A few hours later, when the tide is out, that same ramp may be at an almost 18% slope.

 The Bartlett Cove Campground is accessible by foot traffic only.
 Paths through the campground are well-compacted soil and level.
 There are no utilities available.
-There are no wheelchair-accessible outhouses in the campground, but at the nearby Visitor Information Station (1/4 mile), there are two modern restrooms that are fully accessible.
+There is one wheelchair accessible vault toilet available, and at the nearby Visitor Information Station (1/4 mile), there are two modern restrooms that are fully accessible.